Five Novelists Imagine Trump’s Next Chapter

 5 Things That Changed My Life

 5 books that changed Joseph’s life – made him want to be a writer.
 These are novels that suck you in and cast a spell, make you lose track of time.
 Total immersion experiences.
-For Crimespree Magazine on July 27, 2016.
+Read the piece in Crimespree Magazine.

 The Ten Best Movie Thrillers